 fad trend silliness movement, I’ve chosen to stay away.

 Whether you’ve imbibed the Starbucks version or not, I bet you will love this rich, aromatic, comforting latte.
-You may recall my infatuation with chestnuts last year around this time; the romance has continued since then, and I still love their delicate, nuanced nuttiness.
+You may recall my infatuation with chestnuts ; the romance has continued since then, and I still love their delicate, nuanced nuttiness.
 The combination of carob and chestnut here creates a synergy of toasty, smooth and sweet that’s reminiscent of chocolate milk without actually containing chocolate–almost like savoring the center of a chocolate truffle in liquid form.
 The perfect way to set off the new year!

 Here’s to a year filled with happiness, fulfillment and healthy sweet sipping on warm chestnut lattes.
-Bring on 2015!
+Bring it on!